DavidBert/OMDI_JO2024/docs/Introduction_git.md

 git commit -m "Merge main into feature/birthday-countdown and resolve conflicts" git push origin feature/birthday-countdown
 ```
-Before moving to the next part, you can merge the feature branch into the main branch, either using a merge request or if you have the right to do it directly:
+Before moving to the next part, you can merge the feature branch into the main branch, either using a pull request or if you have the right to do it directly:
 ```
 git checkout main
 git merge feature/birthday-countdown